 It’s uncomfortable for me to walk long distances in “speaking shoes,” especially in a new city.
-(I’ve realized, in conversations with friends, that this is a common complaint.)
 I think sometimes people do this because they want to show me the city, which I appreciate, but I’d rather not arrive at the venue sweaty and frazzled.
 I want to at least pretend to be cool and composed!

 I need to be able to use my own computer for the presentation.

 I really prefer not to transfer my slides over to someone else’s laptop.
 It messes with my fonts, and I can’t just show PDFs because I use a lot of video and animation.
 I have a 2017 MacBook Pro that requires a USB-C adapter.
 I usually remember to bring my own adapter, but sometimes I forget.

 Please give me some downtime during the day.

 I love meeting new people, but unfortunately my day-to-day work doesn’t stop just because I’m traveling!
 A couple hours to answer emails and grade papers is enormously appreciated, especially if I can be loaned a workspace.

 I’m happy to offer a workshop, if we’ve agreed on it, but please understand that preparing and giving a workshop (if done well) requires a lot of labor, and is, ideally, compensated accordingly.
 I think that if workshops are successful, they look easy and spontaneous, but I promise you that’s not the case.
 It’s also very important that the workshop venue is appropriately equipped and arranged.
 Here is the setup I prefer:

 - A presenter lectern or desk, and a large screen, to which I can plug in my own laptop.

 - Tables, arranged so that participants are fairly close to each other and have clear sightlines.
 Lecture halls will not work.